KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/basics.md

 ```

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;When execution that task twice, we should get an error, because in the second run the table already exists in the database.
+&ensp;&ensp;&ensp;&ensp;When executing that task twice, we should get an error, because in the second run the table already exists in the database.
 The appropriate way of doing that would be adding a ```IF NOT EXISTS``` clause in the query.
 </p>

 <p align="justify">